When I let go of what I am, I become what I might be. Lao Tzu

-The New Year is a great time to do a ruthless inventory of everything in our homes and get rid of things that don’t reflect who we are are now and who we’re becoming.
+It’s time to do a ruthless inventory of everything in your home and get rid of things that don’t reflect who you are are now and who you’re becoming.
 If you don’t have time to go though your home thoroughly, you can break the project up into pieces, starting with your closet.

 Our clothes are highly symbolic of the person we perceive ourselves to be and how we convey ourselves to the world.
 A few years ago, someone pointed out to me that I seemed to only wear gray and that this was my way of hiding myself.
 At first, I rationalized to her that gray was versatile and and that wearing neutral colors was part of my style, but I eventually saw that she was right.
 Wearing brightly colored clothing would get me noticed more, which I didn’t want, because deep down, I felt that there was something wrong with me.